roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Disaster recovery center/Install the application backup component.md

         kubectl -n velero create secret generic alibaba-addon-secret --from-literal='access-key-id=<your AccessKey ID>' --from-literal='access-key-secret=<your AccessKey Secret>'
         ```

-        Replace your AccessKey ID and your AccessKey Secret with the AccessKey ID and AccessKey secret that are obtained in [Substep 4](#step_2ec_27e_p4q).
+        Replace your AccessKey ID and your AccessKey Secret with the AccessKey ID and AccessKey secret that are obtained in [Step 4](#step_zjj_ovc_n96).

 ## Step 2: Install the application backup component